 Lower Revenues Quite Possible for the 2023-24 Budget Window.
-The Assembly's budget plan-approved by the Budget Committee on May 25-acknowledged the lower revenue estimates of the LAO released on May 13 and the LAO's multiyear forecast released on May 23.
+The Assembly budget plan acknowledges the lower revenue estimates of the LAO released on May 13 and the LAO's multiyear forecast released on May 23.
 The LAO anticipates \$11 billion less in revenues during the 2023-24 budget window, which would reduce the Proposition 98 guarantee and result in a \$6 billion larger budget problem for 2023-24.